 Have Your Say

 Have you been for Breakfast at Tiffany’s?
 Let us know in the comments below what you thought of it?
 Did you think it was good value or too expensive?
 Did you try lunch or Afternoon Tea?
 What did you think?
-We would love to hear from you if you anything to add or just any questions.
+We would love to hear from you if you have anything to add or just any questions.